Distribution of quantum gravity induced entanglement in many-body systems: Introduction

 Gravity remains the only known interaction in nature for which we do not have any empirical evidence of it being quantum.
 In particular, verifying any reasonable prediction of diverse quantum theories of gravity would require energy as high as Planck energy---the regime where it is commonly believed that the quantum effects of gravity are revealed.
 Such high energies, however, are not accessible with current technologies.
 So, alternatively, one could look for gravity-induced phenomena at lower energies that could only be explained by treating gravity as a quantum entity.

 Recently, a table-top experiment, namely quantum gravity-induced entanglement of masses (QGEM), has been proposed to test the quantum nature of gravity \cite{Bose2017PRL, Marletto-Vedral2017PRL}.
 The proposal considers two distant neutral test masses, each prepared in a superposition of spatially localised quantum states, interacting via their mutual gravity.
 It then shows that the time evolution under gravity leads to entanglement between the masses, which can be witnessed using test masses with embedded spins in a Stern-Gerlach (SG) interferometric setup through spin-correlation measurements.
 This entanglement, it was argued, is a signature of the quantum nature of gravity.
+Though challenges remain, the experimental realisation of this proposal may not be far away in the foreseeable future.

 The argument \cite{Bose2017PRL} relies on two key elements: the gravitational interaction between the test masses is mediated by a field, and the quantum information principle: \textit{no creation of entanglement by local operations and classical communication (LOCC)} \cite{PhysRevA.54.3824, Horodecki2009EntanglementReview}, which states that two or more spatially separated unentangled quantum systems interacting only via classical channels cannot become entangled.
 The argument now goes as follows: Since the test masses were not entangled initially, they could never become entangled if the gravitational field is classical.
 The creation of entanglement thus implies that the mediator of the gravitational interaction, assumed to be massless spin-2 graviton, must be quantum, and the exchange of this virtual graviton is a form of quantum communication responsible for creating entanglement \cite{Marshman2020}.\footnote{Ref. \cite{Christodoulou:2018cmk} argues that this entanglement could also be seen as evidence of the quantum superposition of different spacetime geometries (metrics).} Note that, for the argument to go through, one only needs to ensure that gravity is the only dominant interaction between the masses, which requires the distance between the test masses to be such that even for their closest approach, the short-range Casimir-Polder interaction is negligible \cite{Bose2017PRL}.
-Though challenges remain, the experimental realisation of this proposal may not be far away in the foreseeable future.